The Future of AI and Communication in the Workplace

 “Chatbots process the text presented to them by the user (a process known as “parsing”), before responding according to a complex series of algorithms that interprets and identifies what the user said, infers what they mean and/or want, and determine a series of appropriate responses based on this information.”
 (Source)

 But, as previously mentioned, AI technology works best when working with humans, too.
 So the most optimal use of AI technology in the customer service field, is for the chatbot to work as a qualifying tool, which can then inform human call handlers/customer service agents of the details surrounding the query, to make for a more streamlined customer experience.
-However advanced AI and NLP technology becomes, without humans in the loop, they will unlikely ever provide emotionally rich communication, which will still be a necessity.
+This method reduces the workload of employees, especially on routine tasks.
+Still, human intelligence is needed to make conversations more personal.
+However advanced AI and natural language processing (NLP) technology becomes, without humans in the loop, they will unlikely ever provide emotionally rich communication, which will still be a necessity.

 Outside of the customer service arena, chatbot technology also has unlimited potential.
+Improvements in machine learning and emerging technologies have made chatbots more reliable in assessing customer problems.
 Health service provider Babylon Health, have integrated AI technology into an area of their app -‘Ask Babylon’- whereby an AI-based chatbot is able to recognise a patient’s symptoms and provide health and triage information.
 Again, they aren’t suggesting this service should be used in a medical emergency as a substitute for a doctor, but it can certainly help in more minor circumstances.
 Particularly useful during the COVID-19 pandemic is the app’s ability to recognise what might be COVID-19 symptoms and suggest possible next steps.
 At a time when the National Health Service is functioning beyond capacity, the introduction of AI technology could very much enhance communication with patients.

 Taking chatbots one step further is the introduction of ‘Voicebots’.
 These are based on the same technologies as chatbots, but, as the name suggests, function via voice rather than text.
 It means that they can generate and process up to 150 words per minute, as opposed to on average 40 words per minute as produced by chatbots, which leads to increased efficiency in communication in a customer service based environment.
 Voicebots offer a closer alternative to human conversation than chatbots and it’s as a result of this that it’s predicted they will become an integral part of business’s customer service offerings in time to come.